aws-samples/amazon-cognito-vue-workshop/docs/CognitoAuthorizer.md

 ![npm run](../docs/images/authorizer/auth-3.png)

 Next you will fill in the information to create the **Authorizer**.
-You can see an example of the information to complete below.
+See the screenshot below for the values to select in the Authorizer form.

 ### Authorizer form explanation